AutoResearch/autora-template-cookiecutter/{{ cookiecutter.__project_slug }}/README.md

 observations $Y$.<br>
 *Example: The [Bayesian Machine Scientist](https://github.com/AutoResearch/autora-theorist-bms) (Guimerà et al., 2020, in Science Advances) returns an equation governing the relationship between $X$ and $Y$.* <br>

+More information on how to implement an AutoRA theorist component can be found in the respective [contributor documentation](https://autoresearch.github.io/autora/contribute/modules/theorist/).
 {% elif cookiecutter.__contrib_type_modulename == "experimentalist" -%}
 ### Experimentalist
 A method that identifies novel experiment conditions $X'$ that yield scientific merit.
-*Example: The [Novelty Experimentalist](https://github.com/AutoResearch/autora-experimentalist-novelty) selects novel experiment conditions $X'$ with respect to a pairwise distance metric applied to existing experiment conditions $X$.*
+*Example: The [Novelty Experimentalist](https://github.com/AutoResearch/autora-experimentalist-novelty) selects novel experiment conditions $X'$ with respect to a pairwise distance metric applied to existing experiment conditions $X$.* <br>

+More information on how to implement an AutoRA experimentalist component can be found in the respective [contributor documentation](https://autoresearch.github.io/autora/contribute/modules/experimentalist/).
 {% elif cookiecutter.__contrib_type_modulename == "experiment_runner" -%}
 ### Experiment Runners
 A method that orchestrates the collecting of observations for a given set of